ekoenig4/private_production/README.md

 ## References
 - This repo was originally forked from the [private production repo by Evan Koenig](https://github.com/ekoenig4/private_production).
 - The appropriate processing sequences can be retrieved from here [this PdmV TWiki](https://twiki.cern.ch/twiki/bin/view/CMS/PdmVRun3Analysis) (for early Run-3, presumably similar pages exist for other data-taking eras).
+- A more 'official' repo with similar functionality appears to exist [here](https://gitlab.cern.ch/shjeon/sample_factory).
+Still to look into it.

 ## Prerequisites